 - Differentiate from competitors offering similar products

 Whilst it’s a costly investment to begin with, it will more than pay for itself down the road.
+Also, it’s important to conduct product design research.

 A trust badge is a badge or seal placed on your website with the goal of instilling trust in your potential customers.
 The badges usually denote safety features, for example, secure credit card transactions, money back or return guarantees, as well as any shipping or quality promises.